Author: Monique Wittig

 Presents a collection of nine political and philosophical essays by the controversial feminist theorist and founder of the modern French women's movement

-Publisher: MIT Press
+Publisher: University of Chicago Press

 Author: Frank Moulaert